andrew-saenz/WALL-E/README.md

 7. Setup GPOs following the "GPO config" document.

 8. Create a Service account to only join computers to domain.
 Follow "domain-join-only" documentation.

+9. Create a customization spec and add the options shown in winrm_custom_spec.md